Paid FSBO listing sites | Free FSBO listing sites | Specialty FSBO sites | FSBO resources | FSBO alternatives

 The company’s $399.95 MLS package is competitively priced and offers value comparable to other FSBO businesses.
 It includes a local MLS listing plus syndication on Zillow, Realtor.com, and more.

-However, FSBO.com has mixed reviews online.
+However, FSBO.com reviews online are mixed.
 We believe this is because the company outsources its MLS listings to third-party brokers in each state, and their service quality varies.

 Before you sign up with FSBO.com, make sure you thoroughly read the unique requirements its site lists for your state.
 You may be on the hook for additional fees the company doesn’t make clear on its homepage.

 » MORE: FSBO.com reviews: Why it’s not the best FSBO site

 Smart FSBO sellers should consider listing their property on the following free FSBO websites for more online exposure.